• Skip to main content

 Thanks to One Time Through and Play Ideas for many of the ideas in this post.

-The Kids Money Management Toolkit is all you need to begin giving your kids an allowance.
+The Kids Money Management Toolkit has everything you need (except money!) to begin giving your kids an allowance.
 In addition to guidance and advice, you’ll also receive Save, Spend, and Share jar labels, a Kids Money Ledger, a Savings Challenge Sheet, a Jobs-for-Hire Sheet, and a Kids Allowance Contract.
 Click here to learn more.

 See related: